Friday, 15 February 2019

 There are 3 hero stones kept at the entrance street to the temple along with Sri Ravaleswar.
 That one is a three-tier Sati hero stone erected for a hero who died in the process of recovering the cattle.
 In the second tier, only the hero without his wife is shown.

-SATI STONES – NEAR SAVAPPAPETTA – CHIKKA PETA – KANAKAGIRI ( ON THE WAY TO ANCIENT JAIN VESTIGE).
+SATI STONES – NEAR SAVAPPAPETTA – CHIKKA PETA – KANAKAGIRI (ON THE WAY TO ANCIENT JAIN VESTIGE).

 On the way to the Ancient Jain vestige, we came across three sati stones erected on the side of the road.
-All the three sati stones are whitewashed.
+All three sati stones are whitewashed.
 The first sati stone is a 4-tier Sati stone.
-In the first tier two ladies most probably queens, are taken in two separate palanquins.
+In the first tier, two ladies, most probably queens, are taken in two separate palanquins.
 In the second tier, a war scene is shown with an elephant and two horses with soldiers.
 In the third tier, the queens are with the hero in a sitting posture.
 In the fourth row, the hero and his Queens are worshiping Lord Shiva with Rishabam.

 The third one is also a Sati stone called Ondikai Masti.
-The hero and wife are not shown.
-A hand that comes out of sthamba is shown.
-On the top of the sthamba, a fire jwala is shown, which means that the hero’s wife took sati by jumping into the funeral fire.
+The hero and his wife are not shown.
+A hand that comes out of the sthamba is shown.
+On top of the sthamba, a fire jwala is shown, which means that the hero’s wife took sati by jumping into the funeral fire.

 ---OM SHIVAYA NAMA---